Father’s dying wish to walk daughters down the aisle comes true

-MILLERSBURG, Ohio - As Willie Shelton fought terminal cancer, his wife says he always had the same wish.
+Millersburg, Ohio (WJW) — As Willie Shelton fought terminal cancer, his wife says he consistently had only one greatest wish.

-"The one constant was always, 'I want to see my girls grow up, and I want to walk them down the aisle,'" Cheryl Shelton told WJW.
+“The one constant was always, ‘I want to see my girls grow up, and I want to walk them down the aisle,'” said Cheryl Shelton.

-With last-minute help from hospice, David's Bridal, Taylor Elchert Photography, a local hair studio and others, the plan came together in just days.
+With last minute help from hospice; David’s Bridal; Taylor Elchert Photography in Tiffin, Ohio; a local hair studio, and others, the plan came together in just days.

 The plan was kept a secret from Willie who was asked only to give away Emily Flinn, the only one of his daughters who was already married, so she could renew her vows.